 The HIV RNA test is the best option available for early detection.
-Researchers claim tests are 99% effective, so there is no need to worry about the findings!
-HIV tests usually measure the levels of the antibodies that fight HIV, compared to RNA-based tests, detecting the virus itself in the bloodstream.
+Tests can either measure antigens, antibodies or genetic material of the virus (RNA).
+Researchers claim that RNA tests are 99% effective, so there is no need to worry about the validity of the findings!
+Older commonly used HIV tests usually measured the levels of the antibodies that fight HIV, compared to newer RNA-based tests, which detect the presence of the virus itself in the bloodstream.

-Able to detect a new HIV infection without the presence of antibodies (body's proteins produced in order to combat infections) in the body’s blood, the new HIV RNA test is the best, most accurate early HIV detection test available on the market today.
+Having the ability to detect a new HIV infection without the presence of antibodies (the body's proteins that are produced in order to combat infections) in the body’s blood, makes the new HIV RNA test the best and most accurate early HIV detection test available on the market today.

-- RNA Tests are mostly used to monitor the progression of disease in an HIV-infected person.
+- RNA Tests have been routinely used to monitor the progression of disease in an HIV-infected person.

 - HIV RNA Tests are used to screen blood donations commonly.